 To construct the QFT, add an extra qubit initialized in $\ket{0}$ and replace each gate with its real-valued version.
 Write the Hamiltonian describing the 2-local terms from~\eqref{eqn:Hin} and~\eqref{eqn:Hclock} as well as the 6-local terms from~\eqref{eqn:Hprop}.
 The terms in~\eqref{eqn:Hprop} can be reduced to 4-local without perturbation theory~\cite{Nagaj_2007} (see also~\cite{KR03}).
 Parallel application of the gadget in~\cite{KKR06} followed by application of ZX (ZZXX) gadgets completes the reduction.

 \end{example}

-\begin{definition}[Gadget Overview] A perturbative gadget consists of \begin{enumerate} \item an slack system acted on by Hamiltonian $\mathcal{H}$, characterized by the spectral gap $\Delta$ between its ground state subspace and excited state subspace, \item and a perturbation $V$ which acts on both the slack and the system. \end{enumerate} \end{definition}
+\begin{remark}[Gadget Overview] A perturbative gadget consists of \begin{enumerate} \item a slack system acted on by Hamiltonian $\mathcal{H}$, characterized by the spectral gap $\Delta$ between its ground state subspace and excited state subspace, \item and a perturbation $V$ which acts on both the slack and the system. \end{enumerate} \end{remark}